gk646/magique/ROADMAP.md

 - Give utilities to generate maps based on manually created room cells
 - Could use wave function collapse

 ### Core

+Performance
+- Use [xsimd](https://github.com/xtensor-stack/xsimd) to simplify simd usage (and make it potentiall faster and more compatible)

 ### Misc